cnb0/learning-k8s/k8s.io/03-k8s.tasks/k8s.configure-pods-containers.md

 Assign Memory Resources to Containers and Pods
 Assign CPU Resources to Containers and Pods

-Configure GMSA for Windows Pods and containers Configure RunAsUserName for Windows pods and containers

 Configure Quality of Service for Pods
 Assign Extended Resources to a Container